 The RISE Microloan Program

-In partnership with the Rotary Club of Kansas City-Plaza, CHES, Inc., and AltCap, this program equips individuals with the resources they need to launch and sustain successful businesses.
-By combining microloans, business education, and community support, the RISE Microloans program empowers entrepreneurs to turn their dreams into reality.
+In partnership with the Rotary Club of Kansas City-Plaza, CHES, Inc., and AltCap, the RISE Microloan program provides individuals with the necessary resources to launch and sustain successful businesses.

 RISE Microloan info